 A couple of things this morning.
 A few weeks ago an editor from “Diabetes Forecast” magazine called me and said they’d seen a photo of guide Tim Duffy here at WildSnow, and could I sell them the photo to illustrate an article?
 Why most certainly!
 I was soon a few Benjamins richer.
 Funny how if you put yourself out there as a photographer you get these random photo sales from who knows where.
 Happens to me several times a year.

 Tim took us for a run at Snow Basin, Utah when Lisa and I were there for the OR show a few years ago.
 I snapped a few photos and published a blog post, didn’t think much of it.
 Turns out Tim is a diabetic yet still leads quite the adventurous life.
 I’ve known a few guys with the disease who were ski patrolmen and such, and admired the way they overcame the obstacle.
-Tim does it proud, with things like Denali guiding and ski patrolling in Utah.
+Tim does it proud, with things such as Denali guiding and ski patrolling in Utah.
 According to the article, his recent challenge is after buying a kayak guide service in Alaska he found the Coast Guard wouldn’t approve an important boating license he needed to run the business.
 He was refused because of his diabetes.
 After a successful appeal he’s now a boat captain, but it sounds like getting there was quite the challenge that included lawyers, appeals, and that sort of thing.

 The article goes on to detail how Tim has compensated for his condition in a variety of ways and is quite interesting.
 He gives new meaning to the “perfect set of ski bibs.”
 Read it here.